-Following the reassignment of Board Committee oversight responsibilities in fiscal 2021 as described above on page 20 in the section entitled "Environment, Social & Governance Oversight," the Human Capital & Compensation Committee has the oversight responsibility for the Company's human capital management policies and practices, including diversity, equity and inclusion topics and associated risks.
+The Human Capital & Compensation Committee has the oversight responsibility for the Company's human capital management policies and practices, including diversity, equity and inclusion topics and associated risks.
 The Human Capital & Compensation Committee also is charged with the oversight of the Company's executive compensation policies, practices and plans and associated risks.